Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 \subsubsection{Selective Pre-training Provides Clear Gains, Model Efficiency}

-Figure~\ref{fig:gpt_main} (see Section~\ref{sec:our_contribution}) shows the perplexity and next-word prediction accuracy of different models on the test split of the Enron email dataset.
+Figure~\ref{fig:gpt_main} shows the perplexity and next-word prediction accuracy of different models on the test split of the Enron email dataset.
 We also present the next-word accuracy and its standard deviation across random seeds in Table~\ref{tbl:tbl_gpt} in Appendix~\ref{apdx:more_enron_results} as a complementary to Figure~\ref{fig:gpt_main}.
 It is clear from the figure that our framework improves performance compared to existing techniques.

-More significantly, the 41M (82M) model using selective pre-training outperforms (matches) the 82M (289M) model using normal pre-training. {\em This demonstrates that the proposed framework can be used to improve the efficiency-utility trade-off of private learning.} We also include the zero-shot performance of the off-the-shelf GPT2-XL model (1.5 billion parameters) in Figure~\ref{fig:gpt_main}.
+More significantly, we see that smaller models can match the performance of much larger models; for example, the 82M model using selective pre-training matches the 124M model using normal pre-training. {\em This shows that the proposed framework can be used to improve the efficiency-utility trade-off of private learning.} We also include the zero-shot performance of the off-the-shelf GPT2-XL model (1.5 billion parameters) in Figure~\ref{fig:gpt_main}.
 The zero-shot performance of GPT2-XL is worse than the models that have access to private data and are of much smaller size.
 These findings highlight the importance of private data, which can be loosely treated as high quality data, as well as the importance of privacy-enhancing technologies that facilitate the trustworthy use of such data.
 Figure~\ref{fig:gpt_vary_eps} in Appendix~\ref{apdx:more_enron_results} also presents the results under different privacy budgets ($\varepsilon$ ranging from $2.3$ to $10.9$).
 We observe consistent gains when the selective pre-training framework is used.